To grunt and sweat under a weary life,

 - Red vs. Blue has something like this for Church following Tex into the capture unit at the end of Season 8 and into Season 9, followed by the rest of the squad trying to save him as well throughout the present timeline of Nine.
 Church is eventually saved... after he comes to peace with Tex's death and erases his memory of her.

-- The animated series features Orpheus himself in need of rescue from the Underworld.
+- Hercules: The Animated Series features Orpheus himself in need of rescue from the Underworld.
 Depicted as a pop-star, his fans including girls at the school and monsters alike results in him becoming a Living Macguffin for Hercules (trying to secure a date for the prom by getting Orpheus to play) and Hades (trying to recruit a powerful new minion through an Underworld concert) to clash over on the same day.

 - Teen Titans has Robin do this for Raven in the Season Four finale.
 (He had Slade's help.)